 This article is part 1 of the series Making our own ping:

-This article was made possible thanks to my patrons: Aurora, Chad Morrow, Corey, Dominik, Fernando, Geert Depuydt, Geoff Cant, Geoffroy Couprie, Henry Goffin, Ignacio Vergara, Jane Lusby, Jesús Higueras, Jérémy Gtld, Lina Cambridge, Makoto Nakashima, Michael Alyn Miller, Nicolas Goy, o0Ignition0o, Pascal, Raphael Gaschignard, Romain Ruetschi, Ryszard Sommefeldt, Sebastian Zimmer, Seth Stadick, Someone, Stefano Probst, Ted Mielczarek, Xananax, Zaki, and Тим Маринин.
+This article was made possible thanks to my patrons: Aurora, Brian, Chad Morrow, Corey, Fernando, Geert Depuydt, Geoff Cant, Geoffroy Couprie, Henry Goffin, Ignacio Vergara, Jane Lusby, Jesús Higueras, Jonathan Knapp, Justin Gerhardt, Jérémy Gtld, Lina Cambridge, Lucien Greathouse, Makoto Nakashima, Mara Bos, Maximilian, Mayfield Reynolds, Michael Alyn Miller, Nicolas Goy, o0Ignition0o, Pascal, Raphael Gaschignard, Romain Ruetschi, Ryszard Sommefeldt, Sean Bryant, Sebastian Zimmer, Seth Stadick, Someone, Stefano Probst, Ted Mielczarek, Zaki, and Тим Маринин.

 If you liked this article, please support my work on Patreon!